Partially linear model: History and applications of partially linear model

 The real-world application of partially linear model was first considered for analyzing data by Engle, Granger, Rice and Weiss in 1986.

 In their point of view, the relevance between temperature and the consumption of electricity cannot be expressed in a linear model, because there are massive of confounding factors, such as average income, goods price, consumer purchase ability and some other economic activities.
 Some of the factors are relevance with each other and might influence the observed result.
 Therefore, they introduced partially linear model, which contained both with parametric and nonparametric factors.
 The partially linear model enables and simplifies the linear transformation of data (Engle, Granger, Rice and Weiss, 1986).
 They also applied the smoothing spline technique for their research.

 There was a case of application of partially linear model in biometrics by Zeger and Diggle in 1994.
 The research objective of their paper is the evolution period cycle of CD4 cell amounts in HIV (Human immune-deficiency virus) seroconverters (Zeger and Diggle, 1994).
 CD4 cell plays a significant role in immune function in human body.
 Zeger and Diggle aimed to assess the proceed of disease by measuring the changing amount of CD4 cells.
 The number of CD4 cell is associated with body age and smoking behavior and so on.
 To clear the group of observation data in their experiment, Zeger and Diggle applied partially linear model for their work.
 Partially linear model primarily contributes to the estimation of average loss time of CD4 cells and adjusts the time dependence of some other covariables in order to simplify the proceed of data comparison, and also, the partially linear model characterizes the deviation of typical curve for their observed group to estimate the progression curve of the changing amount of CD4 cell.
-The deviation, granted by partially linear model, potentially helps to recognize the observe targets who had a slow progression on the amounting change of CD4 cells.
+The deviation, granted by partially linear model, potentially helps to recognize the observed targets who had a slow progression on the amounting change of CD4 cells.

 In 1999, Schmalensee and Stoker (1999) have used partially linear model in the field of economics.
 The independent variable of their research is the demand for gasoline in The United States.
 The primary research target in their paper is the relationship between gasoline consumption and long-run income elasticity in the U.S. Similarly, there are also massive of confounding variables, which might mutually affect.
 Hence, Schmalemsee and Stoker chose to deal with the issues of linear transformation of data between parametric and nonparametric by applying partially linear model.

 In the field of environment science, Prada-Sanchez used partially linear model to predict the sulfur dioxide pollution in 2000 (Prada-Sanchez, 2000), and in the next year, Lin and Carroll applied partially linear model for clustered data (Lin and Carroall, 2001).